AlexProgrammerDE/balena-minecraft-server/README.md

 * It works out of the box, just start it and it just works. :+1:
 * You can play anywhere.
 You can take the Pi to a friend, connect to his Wifi and enjoy playing. :video_game:
 * It is free.
 No costs, no big server and no complication. :free:
-* Why hosting on a computer?
+* Why host on a computer?
 A Pi is power efficient! :rocket:
 * You can easy maintain the files on the Pi by using your PC. :computer:

 ## Hardware required

-* Raspberry Pi 4B ( We recommend the 4GB or the 8GB model.
+* Raspberry Pi 4B (We recommend the 4GB or the 8GB model.
 1GB is not enough! )
 * A fan or cooling system to prevent lag caused by throttling
-* A 16GB or greater micro SD Card (we always recommend SanDisk Extreme Pro SD cards)
+* A 16GB or greater micro SD Card (We always recommend SanDisk Extreme Pro SD cards)
 * Power supply

 ## Software required